nardew/talipp/README.md

 Incremental nature of `talipp` naturally excels in applications with frequent `CUD` operations but it can be used for charting, back-testing, ... as any other existing library.

-Last but not least, `talipp` is a very young project and therefore open to any suggestions of amending the API to users' liking.
+Last but not least, `talipp` is a community project and therefore open to any suggestions how to make it better.
 You are encouraged to come up with proposals.

 ---